-- 1. Access multiple sources of reference material relevant to the study of communication. - 2.
-Write a major paper using concepts extending from some area of communication theory. - 3.
+- 1. Access multiple sources of reference material relevant to their area of study. - 2.
+Write papers using concepts extending from some area of communication theory. - 3.
 Make oral reports that effectively convey ideas or messages. - 4.
-Communicate ethically and effectively in interpersonal, public, and mass media settings and understand the role of professionalism in career contexts. - 5.
-Develop an appreciation of the discipline through participation in a service learning project where communication skills are applied and used to assist a not-for-profit community service organization.
+Communicate ethically and effectively in a variety of settings and behave professionally in their cho- - 5.
+Develop an appreciation of the discipline through an integrated experience.